Transmutable/tiny-memex/INSTALLATION.md

 	ln -s /home/pi/tiny-memex/etc/systemd/tiny-memex.service /etc/systemd/system/tiny-memex.service
 	systemctl enable tiny-memex

-Now the system will automatically run '/home/pi/tiny-memex/src/run_simulator.py'.
-See [./PROGRAMMING.md] for more information about using your Tiny Memex's custom hardware.
+Now the system will automatically run '/home/pi/tiny-memex/src/run_simulator.py' on boot.
+See [./PROGRAMMING.md] (TBD) for more information about using your Tiny Memex's custom hardware.

+To manually start and stop the tiny-memex service you'll use 'systemctl' like so:

+	sudo systemctl start tiny-memex # This starts it sudo systemctl stop  tiny-memex # this stops it

 ## Troubleshooting

 Adafruit has an excellent [Raspberry Pi Care and Troubleshooting](https://learn.adafruit.com/raspberry-pi-care-and-troubleshooting) guide with many good tips and tricks for working out and preventing problems.